-To assess the Department's Phase 2 compliance with these subtasks, we reviewed files - including operations plans, after-action reports, supporting documents, and evidence - related to the 10 integrity tests that were conducted from April 1, through June 30, 2014.
+To assess the Department's Phase 2 compliance with these subtasks, we reviewed files - including operations plans, after-action reports, supporting documents, and evidence - related to the 10 integrity tests that were conducted from July 1, through September 30, 2014.
 Our review focused on the scope of the investigations, whether OPD conducted integrity tests on members and employees who were the subject of repeated allegations, and whether the selective integrity tests that OPD conducted complied with the parameters established by IAD.
-Of the 10 tests conducted during this reporting period, five were planned tests, in which the Integrity Testing Unit reviewed the records of OPD members and employees to verify that their vital information and records were current and, therefore, followed Departmental policy.3 All five planned tests focused on individual members and employees of OPD who were the subjects of high numbers of allegations of misconduct over the prior 18 months; all five planned tests passed.
+Of the 10 tests conducted during this reporting period, four were planned tests, in which the Integrity Testing

+Unit reviewed the records of OPD members and employees to verify that their vital information and records were current and, therefore, followed Departmental policy.3 Three of the planned tests focused on individual members and employees of OPD who were the subjects of high numbers of allegations of misconduct over the prior 18 months; all four planned tests passed.

-The remaining five integrity tests were selective tests, focusing on whether the officers who were subjects of the test failed to adhere to OPD policies.4 Two of these tests were conducted on officers who were the subjects of repeated allegations, and addressed the sources of the repeated allegations.
-All five selective tests passed.
+The remaining six integrity tests were selective tests, focusing on whether the officers who were subjects of the test failed to adhere to OPD policies.
+Two of these tests were conducted on officers who were the subjects of repeated allegations, and addressed the sources of the repeated allegations.
+Three of the selective tests passed and three failed.